Mohammad Jafar Mahjoub: Life in exile

-In 1980 Dr. Mahjoub left Iran for Paris, giving weekly lectures on Persian folk literature at the École Pierre Brossolette.
+In 1980 Mahjoub left Iran for Paris, giving weekly lectures on Persian folk literature at the École Pierre Brossolette.
 He returned to the University of Strasbourg teaching there from 1982 to 1984 and was the president of the Persian Cultural Society in Paris from 1986 to 1993.

 He later moved to the United States and began teaching at the University of California, Berkeley in 1991 until his death from prostate cancer in 1996.